-For both the six months ended June 30, 2024 and 2023, the Company had non-cash investing activities of \$0.4 million for capitalized stock-based compensation related to capitalized software development costs.
-Additionally, the Company recognized stock-based compensation expense on the amortization of capitalized stock-based compensation associated with capitalized software development costs of \$0.1 million for both the three and six months ended June 30, 2024 and none for both the three and six months ended June 30, 2023.
+For both the six nine months ended June 30, 2024 September 30, 2024 and 2023, the Company had non-cash investing activities of \$0.4 \$0.6 million for capitalized stock-based compensation related to capitalized software development costs.
+Additionally, the Company recognized stock-based compensation expense on through the amortization of capitalized stock-based compensation associated with capitalized software development costs of less than \$0.1 million and \$0.1 million for both the three and six nine months ended June 30, 2024 September 30, 2024, respectively, and none for both the three and six nine months ended June 30, 2023 September 30, 2023.